Laurane Marco

 Random

-If you are applying to a PhD in Computer Science at EPFL, and would like to get feedback from Phd students on application material, have a look here (any CS related subject) or reach out via mail (cryptography related only).
+If you are applying to a PhD in Computer Science at EPFL, and would like to get feedback from PhD students on application material, check out our RAMP program here for which I am a mentor.

 If you are reading cryptography-related papers and have questions about it, check out AskCrypto, a great initiative for sharing knowledge about cryptography launched by my colleague Abdullah Talayhan.